Bharuch: Maitraka era (470 CE–788 CE) and Rashtrakuta era (788 CE–942 CE)

-Manishankar Ranchhoddas Sukawala of Bharuch had played an active role in non-co-operation movement in 1920–21.

-Ratuprasad Nathalal Bhatt of Bharuch participated in all freedom movements and was imprisoned, Vinodchandra Chunilal Shah, "Savinaya Kaanoon Bhang" movement, Chunilal Dharamlal Shah of Amod and Chhotubhai Mitilal Patel of Tegava village had devotedly served the freedom fighters, Tribhuvandas Purushottamdas Luhaar (Sundaram) of Matar village, non-co-operation movement in 1920, Desaibhai Bakorbhai Patel of Kahanava village, historical Dandi Kuch, Nathuram Kashiram Bhatt of Raima village, Yashvantray Rajaram Joshi of Malanpore village of Hansot district, Shanabhai Jhaverbhai Patel of Uber village, Vitthalbhai Ranchhodabhai Patel of Sarbhan village, Raysangh Dabhai Parmar and Vishnu Dattatrey Bhoder of Bajodara village had participated in all the freedom movements in the district along with Chhotubhai Purani.

-Surajben Hardev Banarasi of Aasta village of Hansot Taluka, who was born in 1905 and widowed at a young age, got renowned as the leading lady freedom fighter and female worker.
-She was imprisoned for participating in the freedom movement, contributed significantly in the activities related to the uplift of the women and activities of creative programs.
-Like the other districts of Gujarat Bharuch district also had participated actively in various freedom struggles and had suffered loss of property and lives of their citizens.
-Almost all the talukas of Bharuch district had enlightened their people about political and national spirit by participating in freedom struggle through local leadership and history is the proof of the activities of the uplift of the people by implementing the creative programs instructed by Gandhiji.
+Nawabs of Bharuch and the Maratha Empire

+The Nawabs of Bharuch ruled this region of Gujarat, and in 1685, they came under the suzerainty of the Maratha Empire, governed by the Peshwa.
+During this era, Bhaurch was known for its cotton production, which caused the East India Company to set its eyes on the area.
+In 1771, Bhaurch was attacked by the British and on 18 November 1772, it was placed under Company rule in India.
+The ruling family of Bhaurch was granted a hereditary pension by the British government.

 Geography and climate

 Bharuch is located at 21.7°N 72.97°E. It has an average elevation of 15 metres (49 feet).
-Bharuch is a port city situated on the banks of the Narmada river.
+Bharuch is a port city situated on the banks of the Narmada River.
 The damming of the Narmada caused the original port facilities to close, the nearest port is now in Dahej.
 The Bharuch district is surrounded by Vadodara (North), Narmada (East) and Surat (South) districts.
 To the west is the Gulf of Khambhat.

 Bharuch has a tropical savanna climate (under Köppen's Climate classification), moderated strongly by the Arabian Sea.
 The summer begins in early March and lasts until June.
 April and May are the hottest months, the average maximum temperature being 40 C. Monsoon begins in late June and the Village receives about 800 mm of rain by the end of September, with the average maximum being 32 C during those months.
 October and November see the retreat of the monsoon and a return of high temperatures until late November.
 Winter starts in December and ends in late February, with average temperatures of around 23 C.

 Very often heavy monsoon rain brings floods in the Narmada basin area.
 The Village had witnessed major floods in the past, but now the floods have been controlled after the damming of the Narmada.